Can Hard Water Cause Dandruff

 In some cases, using a soft water filter might help reduce the symptoms associated with dandruff caused by hard water.
 This is because softening the water removes some of the minerals in it which could be contributing to the issue.
 Additionally, using a moisturizing shampoo designed for dry scalps may help reduce flaking and itching associated with this type of dandruff as well.
 If these measures do not help reduce your symptoms, it may be necessary to consult with your doctor for further treatment options.

-See also What Is Removed From Water During Distillation
+See also Is Rain Considered Distilled Water

 Diagnosing Dandruff Caused by Hard Water